tuananh0305/End2End_SpeakRecognition_SincNet/README.md

 python speaker_id.py --cfg=cfg/SincNet_TIMIT.cfg
 ``

-The network might take several hours to converge (depending on the speed of your GPU card).
-In our case, using an *nvidia TITAN X*, the full training took about 24 hours.
-If you use the code within a cluster is crucial to copy the normalized dataset into the local node, since the current version of the code requires frequent accesses to the stored wav files.
-Note that several possible optimizations to improve the code speed are not implemented in this version since are out of the scope of this work.

 **3. New features.**

 - CNN-based: We can switch the first convolution layer between sinc convolution and standard convolution.
-To do that, modify the *[cnn]* section of *cfg/SincNet_TIMIT.cfg* file.
+To do that, modify the **[cnn]** section of **cfg/SincNet_TIMIT.cfg** file.
 Set "use_SinConv" = True if we want to use sinc convolution and Set "use_SinConv" = True if we want to use standard convolution.
 We have to change "cnn_N_filt" and "cnn_len_filt" according to.

 - Linearly spaced: We can swtich the bank filters between mel-scale and linearly spaced.
-To do that, modify the *[cnn]* section of *cfg/SincNet_TIMIT.cfg* file.
+To do that, modify the **[cnn]** section of **cfg/SincNet_TIMIT.cfg** file.
 Set "use_mel_scale" = False if we want to use linearly spaced bank filters and vice versa.

 - Evaluation step: we add the evaluation step in which, we load a pre-trained model and evaluate on test set.
-To do that, modify the *[data]* section of *cfg/SincNet_TIMIT.cfg* file.
+To do that, modify the **[data]** section of **cfg/SincNet_TIMIT.cfg** file.
 Set "isTraing" = False and set the path of pre-trained model (pt_file=exp/SincNet_TIMIT/model_raw.pkl)

+- Draw Cumulative frequency response of learned filter: We calculate the cumulative frequency response of a set of learned filters with initialized weights being mel-scaled.
+After getting learned filters from training, we apply DFT to these filters in time-domain to transfer it to frequency domain, we will get the magnitude of frequency response.
+Then we sum them to get their cumulative frequency responses.

 **3. Results.**